acloudmovingby/Translation-Assistance-Tool/README.md

 This isn’t too expensive because individual Segments are relatively short Strings.

 # Search Algorithm
-The translator (if they’re smart) will not just rely on their own translations for matches, but will will also download corpuses of translations from the web (especially say of legal codes, legislation, etc.)
+The translator will not just rely on their own translations for matches, but will will also download corpuses of translations from the web (especially say of legal codes, legislation, etc.)

-For a sufficiently large corpus a simple tool like the Unix “grep” command may be either slow and/or not provide the flexibility to find the matches that suit the user and to do so quickly.
+Because this might lead to a significant sized corpus, so I wanted to try more "fancy" techniques than simlpe Unix grep.

 While perhaps unnecessary, I was really fascinated by the techniques used in the field of “information retrieval” (IR) that are used in many modern search engines.
-One of the most common techniques, and used by many search engines, is to have “postings lists” which are key-value pairs where the key is a term (or terms) and the value is the “postings list” which is a list of all document ids that contain that term.
+One of the most common techniques, and used by many search engines, is to have inverted indices which are key-value pairs where the key is a term (or terms) and the value is the “postings list” which is a list of all document ids that contain that term.

-By breaking up your search query into these terms or groups of terms, you can provide O(1) lookup time to find all documents that may be matches.
+By breaking up your search query into these terms or groups of terms, you can provide O(1) lookup time to find list of all documents that may be matches.

 One useful way to create terms is to use ngrams, based on either words or characters.
 “The king sat on the throne…”
 		2-grams with words 		→ “The king”, “king sat”, “sat on”....